DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The next step is to create the sequence for our multi-camera setup.

 You will then set a Synchronize Point.
 As you can see, there are multiple ways to synchronize your clips.
-However, both of the methods mentioned in the previous section use the In Point option, so you can leave this selected.
+However, both methods mentioned in the previous section use the In Point option, so you can leave this selected.

 Select okay once you have completed all of your settings.